Introduction

 Discovery Methodology

-Stakeholder Interviews: Engage employees at all levels who interact with the process.
-In Philippine organizations, include both formal process owners and informal influencers who may not appear on organizational charts but significantly impact how work actually flows.
+Stakeholder Interviews should engage employees at all levels who interact with the process.
+In Philippine organizations, it is particularly important to include both formal process owners and informal influencers who may not appear on organizational charts but significantly impact how work actually flows.

-Process Mining: Deploy process mining tools to capture actual process execution from system logs.
-A Philippine retail bank using Celonis discovered that their loan approval process, documented as taking 7 steps, actually involved 23 variations with 47 unique paths—revealing hidden complexity that manual documentation missed.
+Process Mining tools capture actual process execution from system logs and frequently reveal hidden complexity.
+A Philippine retail bank using Celonis discovered that their loan approval process, documented as taking 7 steps, actually involved 23 variations with 47 unique paths, exposing a documentation-reality gap that manual methods had missed entirely.

 Philippine-Specific Considerations

-Language and Documentation: Many Philippine organizations operate bilingually or multilingually.
-Ensure process documentation captures workflows in the language(s) actually used by workers.
-A Cebu-based manufacturing company discovered that floor-level processes described in English documentation were actually executed using Cebuano verbal instructions, creating a documentation-reality gap.
+Language and Documentation present particular challenges because many Philippine organizations operate bilingually or multilingually.
+Ensuring process documentation captures workflows in the language(s) actually used by workers is critical.
+A Cebu-based manufacturing company discovered that floor-level processes described in English documentation were actually executed using Cebuano verbal instructions, creating a significant documentation-reality gap.

-Informal Processes: Philippine workplace culture often develops informal workarounds to navigate rigid formal processes.
+Informal Processes are equally important to capture.
+Philippine workplace culture often develops informal workarounds to navigate rigid formal processes.
 These workarounds, while not documented, frequently represent more efficient approaches.
-Document both formal and informal processes to identify improvement opportunities.
+Documenting both formal and informal processes surfaces improvement opportunities that would otherwise remain invisible.

 Process Mapping Output